aditya123473892/wagtail/Slack.md

 ## Popular channels

+### #outreachy

+For participants to the [Outreachy 2023 programme](https://wagtail.org/outreachy/), and anyone interested in supporting them.

 ### #announcements

 Announcements about Wagtail and related projects, from regular contributors, are posted in [#announcements](https://wagtailcms.slack.com/archives/C0K2WLTRS).
 Core team members automatically get access, other access is decided case by case.